Margaret Emerson: Marriages and family

+Emerson was married four times, and had three children.
 She was first married at the age of 18 to Dr Smith Hollis McKim, who she had met whilst he was staying on her father's yacht during an around-the-world cruise.
 Some contemporary newspaper reports suggested that she had succeeded "the" Mrs Astor as the leader of New York's high society following Astor's death in 1908.
 In 1910 she scandalized New York Society when she and her father initiated divorce proceedings against McKim in Reno, Nevada; however, the details of the divorce suit alleged that McKim had regularly beaten his young wife during drunken fits of rage.
 McKim countered his wife's suit by suing Alfred Gwynne Vanderbilt, alleging alienation of Margaret's affections.
 The divorce was subsequently granted and McKim received a $150,000 settlement.

-Margaret later married Vanderbilt in England on 17 December 1911; he himself was a divorcee with a son by his first wife.
+Margaret later married Alfred Vanderbilt in England on 17 December 1911; he himself was a divorcee with a son by his first wife.
 Vanderbilt was the chief beneficiary of his father's estate, and at the time was one of the wealthiest men in the United States.
-The couple spent much of their marriage in Europe, where there two sons Alfred Jr and George were born in 1912 and 1914.
+The couple spent much of their marriage in Europe, where their two sons were born: